FAQ for Placenta Encapsulation Service

 What if baby comes early or late?

-Will health insurance cover placenta encapsulation service?
+Will insurance cover placenta encapsulation service?

 This is a question for your insurance company.
 Most do not.
 If you have history of PPD you may have better luck.
 If you have a Flexible Spending Account (FSA) through insurance then this service might be covered.